-(c) Accounts Receivable and Credit Policies
+(d) Accounts Receivable and Credit Policies

 The Organization reports accounts receivable, net of an allowance for doubtful accounts, at the amount which represents management's estimate of the amount that ultimately will be realized.
 The Organization reviews the adequacy of its allowance for uncollectible accounts on an ongoing basis, using historical payment trends, as well as review of specific accounts, and makes adjustments in the allowance as necessary.
-Management of the Organization determined no allowance was necessary at June 30, 2020 and 2019.
+Management of the Organization determined no allowance was necessary at June 30, 2021 and 2020.

-(d) Equipment and Leasehold Improvements
+(e) Equipment and Leasehold Improvements